• Search Keywords

 • Market strength/Finance: The project’s strengths according to its market attachments/interest; finance raised/offered and the proposed recoupment position for Screen Australia and other equity investors.

-Other factors, including availability of funds, diversity of projects on our slate and the gender and cultural diversity of the team may also influence Screen Australia’s funding decisions.
+Other factors, including availability of funds and the diversity of projects on our slate and the gender and cultural diversity of the team may also influence Screen Australia’s funding decisions.

 Applicants for Feature Film Production will be advised of the outcome within 8-10 weeks of receipt of eligible application, or as soon as possible after the relevant Board meeting.